Artificial Intelligence (H) COMPSCI4004

 By the end of the course students will be able to:

 1. Demonstrate familiarity with the history of AI, philosophical debates, and understand the potential and limitations of the subject in its current form;

-7. Describe and apply machine learning techniques to learn from observations;
+8. Explain and apply basic machine learning techniques to learn from rewards and observations.

 Minimum Requirement for Award of Credits

 Students must submit at least 75% by weight of the components (including examinations) of the course's summative assessment.